 The review will include outreach to and consultation with a broad range of people and groups interested in the U.S. economy.
 The Reserve Banks will hold a series of Fed Listens events around the country, with a town hall format, to hear perspectives from representatives of business and industry, labor leaders, community and economic development officials, academics, nonprofit organization executives, and others.
 In addition, the Federal Reserve System will sponsor a research conference on June 4-5, 2019, at the Federal Reserve Bank of Chicago, with academic and non-academic speakers from outside the Federal Reserve System.

 Beginning around the middle of 2019, the Federal Open Market Committee, as part of its review of how to best pursue the dual mandate, will discuss economic research as well as the perspectives offered during the Fed Listens events.
 Policymakers plan to report their findings to the public during the first half of 2020.

-- Speech by Vice Chair Clarida on the Federal Reserve's review of its monetary policy strategy, tools, and communication practices
+- Speech by Vice Chair Richard Clarida, "The Federal Reserve's Review of its Monetary Policy Strategy, Tools, and Communication Practices"

 - Federal Reserve to review strategies, tools, and communication practices it uses to pursue its mandate of maximum employment and price stability

 - Statement on Longer-Run Goals and Monetary Policy Strategy (PDF)